-I’m really starting to dig this dinosaur review thing, I’ve always enjoyed writing, learning and doing anything that involved dinosaurs so naturally I would have to give this a try and as you can tell I’ve gotten fond of it.
+I’m really starting to dig this dinosaur review thing.
+I’ve always enjoyed writing and learning about, and doing anything that involved dinosaurs, so naturally I would have to give this a try and as you can tell I’ve gotten fond of it.
 Hopefully my reviews are meeting the standards of the blog, feel free to let me know.
 Thinking it was time to do another review I gazed over my collection looking for a figure that hasn’t already been reviewed, not an easy task.
 I came across my recently acquired CollectA…ummm…what is this thing?
 I looked under the belly but there was no name.
-It looked like a generic ankylosaur and a nodosaur more specifically but beyond that I had no clue what it was supposed to represent.
+It looked like a generic ankylosaur and a nodosaur more specifically, but beyond that I had no clue what it was supposed to represent.
 I almost put it back on the shelf; I am not particularly knowledgeable regarding ankylosaurs and without even knowing the species how could I review it?
 In the interest of educating myself I decided to give it a try anyway.
-I was quite shocked to find out what my figure was supposed to represent, a Polacanthus.
+I was quite shocked to find out what my figure was supposed to represent a Polacanthus.
 What?
 Seriously?

 So where to begin with this guy, well lets start on the most well known feature of Polacanthus, the large sacral shield that can be seen in just about every reconstruction of this animal.
 Its not there!
 Evidently CollectA made a Polacanthus without the one thing that might distinguish it as a Polacanthus.
 I realize CollectA has produced some really questionable figures but this one was made in 2008, years after WWD popularized the beast.
 It just goes to show you that they did absolutely no research on this animal and just tacked a name on a generic nodosaur, I’m surprised they even had the sense to omit the tail club.